 Despite our best efforts, some children who receive a bone marrow transplant experience a relapse.
 They may also have a greater chance that the cancer will come back.
 When this happens, some patients benefit from an infusion of modified T cells from their original donor.
 MSK Kids researchers are leaders in the study and development of this treatment.

 Working closely with our colleagues in oncology, the pediatric bone marrow transplant specialists at MSK Kids can offer our patients the latest treatments.
 These include CAR T cell therapy, anticancer antibodies, and other treatments that boost the power of the immune system against cancer.
 All of these treatments are available here at MSK Kids.

 Research in gene therapy is underway.
 The goal is to transfer genes that work properly into blood cells and immune cells that don’t.
 Currently during gene therapy, we remove stem cells from the patient, send them to a special facility where the missing gene is inserted, give the child chemotherapy to wipe out the diseased cells, and then give the modified stem cells back to the patient to rebuild a healthy blood system.

-Memorial Sloan Kettering Cancer Center laboratories are also making progress in blood stem cell transplantation research, with mouse models proving to be particularly helpful.
-Using mouse models allows us to mimic the transplantation process in humans.
-This helps us understand some of the major complications, like GvHD, that occur after a transplant.
-We can use this knowledge to develop therapies to treat these problems and to prevent them in the future.
+MSK Kids scientists are creating lab models that mimic the transplantation process in people.
+This helps us understand some of the complications that can occur after a transplant, like graft-versus-host disease.
+We can use this knowledge to develop therapies to treat these problems and prevent them in the future.